ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ### MATE Tweak

-MATE Tweak can now toggle the HiDPI mode between auto detection, regular scaling and forced scaling.
+MATE Tweak can now toggle HiDPI mode between auto detection, regular scaling and forced scaling.
 HiDPI mode changes are dynamically applied.
 MATE Tweak has a deeper understanding of Brisk Menu and Global Menu capabilities and manages them transparently while switching layouts.
 Switching layouts is far more reliable now too.
 We've removed the *Interface* section from MATE Tweak.
-Sadly all the features the Interface section tweaked have been dropped from GTK3 so are now redundant.
+Sadly all the features the Interface section tweaked have been dropped from GTK3 making them redundant.

 <div align="center">
 <img src="/gallery/bionic/mate-tweak.png" alt="MATE Tweak" /><br />